YoungGer/resume-gy/README.md

 I am a self-driving car engineer and I am interested in self-driving car technologies and machine learning.

+# Courses

 Over the past few years, I've completed 56 courses and get certifications using part time.
 I recognize lifelong learning and want to grow through continuous learning.

 Some completed courses and certifications are shown in the table below, which mainly includes self-driving car, robotics, machine learning and data science.
+For more courses, you can view [courses](/CoursesCertification)

 | Catigory      | Course Name /  Certification    | University / Educational Service     |
 | ---------- | ----------- | ----------- |